v-sbradley/bacx-pr/topics/rn-dos-donts.md

 - Don't add border tags to images ([!div class="mx-imgBorder"]).
 The tags result in a non-caption style and strip the alt-text from the PDF during the conversion process.

 **(April '19 and earlier only)**:
+- **Don't rename or remove topics that have been merged or published.
+If you want to remove or rename a topic, WAIT!!!!** Follow these instructions **only**: [Deleting or renaming topic files](delete-rename.md)

 - Do remember to put changes in the change history (change-history.md) topic.
 See the comments in the topic for formatting you can copy and paste.

 - Do remember to update the TOC file when you add or remove a topic.